 Go out to lunch instead of dinner

-According to the National Restaurant Association; Mother’s Day is the busiest day of the year for restaurants so be prepared to wait for a table during dinner service.
-Many restaurants offer nearly the same menu for lunch as dinner but the prices are lower.
+Mother’s Day is the busiest day of the year for restaurants, according to the National Restaurant Association; so be prepared to wait for a table during dinner service.
+Many restaurants offer nearly the same menu for lunch as dinner, but the prices are lower.
 Some restaurants offer “Moms Eat Free” on Mother’s Day making it possible to go to a restaurant that’s usually out of your price range.
 Use these tips to save even more when you dine out – 15 Things Restaurant Owners Don’t Want You To Know

-This doesn’t have to be expensive.
+This idea doesn’t have to be expensive.
 Most dollar stores have a craft section with small photo albums and you can print photos right on your home printer.
-If you don’t have a printer Walgreens, CVS and Walmart are a few places you can have photos printed inexpensively.
+If you don’t have a printer, Walgreens, CVS and Walmart are a few places you can have photos printed inexpensively.

-This is a sure fire winner of a gift.
+This gift is a sure fire winner.
 Ask Mom what she’d like to have done around the house and make arrangements to get it done.
 I’m not suggesting you spend Mother’s Day cleaning the garage!
-Put it on the calendar and get ‘er done.
+But put it on the calendar and get ‘er done.

 Flowers are gone in a week.
 Buy a perennial plant instead and be sure it gets planted in the garden by someone other than mom.
 No garden?
 Get a flowering house plant in a pretty pot.
 A windowsill pot filled with herbs is always appreciated.

-Inside and out, really detail it.
-She’ll appreciate getting into a clean car and feel the love every day.
-While you’re at it why not fill the tank?
+Wash it inside and out, and really detail it.
+Why not fill the tank while you’re at it?
+Consequently, she’ll appreciate getting into a clean car and feel the love every day.

 Happy Mother’s Day from all of us at Divas On A Dime.